-Emergencies, natural and man-made, can occur with little or no warning so it's important everyone in the community prepares for such events.
+Emergencies, natural and man-made, can occur with little or no warning so it is important everyone in the community is fully prepared for such events.

 Napier City Council coordinates Napier's community-integrated emergency management planning and ensures an emergency response plan is in place for the city.
 The plan identifies the organisations needed to maintain social stability and encourage rapid recovery in the event of a disaster.
-The most powerful part of this are the Community Resilience Plans which we're rolling out now and into the future.
-We recognise that an organised and well-prepared community is the most powerful tool for getting through disasters.
+The most powerful part of this are the Community Resilience Plans, which the HBCDEM Group (EMAs) is rolling out now and into the future.
+We recognise an organised and well-prepared community is the most powerful tool for getting through disasters.

 New Zealand has always been vulnerable to devastation by natural forces.
 New Zealand’s civil defence organisation, which in its earliest form dates back to the 1930s, has had the task of responding to this kind of emergency.
 It was not until 1959, however, the establishment of the Ministry of Civil Defence formalised earlier ad hoc attempts to deal with natural disasters.

 Read about the history of Civil Defence in New Zealand here.